MCUdude/MightyCore/README.md

 Open Arduino IDE, and a new category in the boards menu called "MightyCore" will show up.

 #### PlatformIO
 [PlatformIO](http://platformio.org) is an open source ecosystem for IoT development.
 It has a built-in library manager and is Arduino compatible.
-It supports most operating systems; Windows, Mac OSX, Linux 32 and 64-bit; ARM and X86.
+It supports most operating systems; Windows, MacOS, Linux 32 and 64-bit; ARM and X86.

 * [What is PlatformIO?](http://docs.platformio.org/en/latest/what-is-platformio.html)
 * [PlatformIO IDE](http://platformio.org/#!/platformio-ide)